k3muri84/generate-changelog/README.md

 There is also a [js based changelog generator](https://github.com/lob/generate-changelog).
 None of them is dealing with jira.

+## Getting started

+Running the script locally is easy.
+First, install the dependencies:

+      % pip install .

+You can then run the generator using

+      % python -m generator

 ## Open ToDos
 - [ ] get auth for jira, see https://jira.readthedocs.io/en/latest/examples.html#authentication
 - [ ] query type and summary for the collected jira issues